imgios/flyseum/README.md

   <br/><sub>European flight booking website</sub>
 </p>

 Flyseum is a Web Development project for academic purposes.
-It's a little website where you can easily find flights in the european zone, taking off from Rome.
+It's a little maven webapp where you can easily find flights in the european zone, taking off from Rome.

 It has been made with:
 - Java, using Java Servlets as _controllers_, JavaBeans as _model_ and JavaServer Pages as _view_ (MVC pattern)